pauldicarlo/PythonSailocus/README.md

 * mypy .

 # Sample HTML
-Screen grab of first time getting simple code path to work for a web interface to generate the Center of Effort (COE).
+Screen grab of first time getting simple code path to work for a web interface to generate the Center of Effort (CoE).
 ![alt text](materials/firstSuccessfulSVGInHtml.png)